ryantohhr/CashFlow/README.md

 # CashFlow
-A command-line interface to track income and expenses
+A command-line interface to track income and expenses using Python.